 Moving on to the Useful things to note…

 Like Trinbagonians, and many other Caribbean islands, Bajans drive on the left side of the road.
 I love road trips so it was important for me to have a car for our north and east coast excursions.
-I have never (and probably will never) drive on “the other side of the road” but I was able to drive comfortably in Barbados without any concerns for my safety or the safety of others as Bajans drive on the “right” (read: correct) side of the road.
+I have never (and probably will never) drive on “the other side” aka “wrong side” of the road, but I was able to drive comfortably in Barbados without any concerns for my safety or the safety of others as Bajans drive on the “right” (read: correct) side of the road.

 5. Places (Mainly Beaches) Get Crowded on Cruise Call Days